 adjectiveUS informal , dated

-1Very pleasing or good: hotsy-totsy rhythms thrill the air
+1Used as a term of approval: hotsy-totsy rhythms thrill the air

 More example sentences